ajkumar29/webForm/README.md

 ### `npm run e2e`

 Launches the cypress test runner.\
+Please select `formwizard.spec.js` in the cypress test runner window.\
 This will run the end to end testing.\
 Please make sure you are running the application on [http://localhost:3000](http://localhost:3000) by executing `npm start` before launching cypress. \
-Should you wish to change the port number, please update cypress.json file to point to the new port.
+Should you wish to change the port number for the dev server, please update cypress.json file to point to the new port.

 ### `npm run build`